Rumberas film: Rise of the genre

 It is also important to note that due to the success of rumberas film, many other films were created, which together, allowed the Mexican film industry to consolidate itself.
 Today, the industry is struggling, despite very specific successes.

-The Queens of the Tropic
+The Queens of the Tropics

 According to experts and film critics, of all the rumberas who performed in the rumberas film in the Mexican cinema, only five of them have managed to go down in history as the leading exponents of the genre.
 They were María Antonieta Pons (1922–2000), Meche Barba (1922–2000), Ninón Sevilla (1929–2015), Amalia Aguilar (1924–2021) and Rosa Carmina (1929).
-In 1993, the journalist Fernando Muñoz Castillo, named them The Queens of the Tropic.
+In 1993, the journalist Fernando Muñoz Castillo, named them The Queens of the Tropics (Las Reinas del Trópico, after the film The Queen of the Tropics).
 None resembles the other.
 All were different, not only in their styles of dance, but also in their films, which enjoyed a particular and unique style and label.